Current filter:

 There is no specific qualifying criteria for this Award and no definition of the Award’s meaning.

-However when considering potential recipients consideration should be given to the fact that which the Award confers few direct privileges, it is the City’s highest mark of respect – “the most honourable distinction a borough can bestow”.
+However, when considering potential recipients, consideration should be given to the fact that while the Award confers few direct privileges, it is the City’s highest mark of respect – “the most honourable distinction a borough can bestow”.

 Typically recipients are Napier citizens who have contributed significantly over extensive periods of time locally, nationally and potentially internationally.